nichollsh/AGNI/docs/src/usage.md

 ## General execution
 The environment variable `RAD_DIR` must point to the SOCRATES installation directory.
-This is required for AGNI to find the SOCRATES libraries, and can be done by running `source path/to/socrates/set_rad_env` in your terminal.
+This is required for AGNI to find the SOCRATES libraries.
+The best way to do this is to add `RAD_DIR=path/to/socrates/folder/` to your shell rc file (e.g. `~/.bashrc`).

 Then to use the model, simply run `./agni.jl [cfg]` where `[cfg]` is the path to the required configuration file.
 If `[cfg]` is not passed, then the default